Episode 98

 She was adamant that she had not come home that day at all.
 She was working the double shift.

-So now I'm left wondering, what came into the house?
+So now I'm left wondering what came into the house?
 What opened the door?

 It was like a slow creeping dread that you sort of feel when you realize that something like this has occurred.

-And I guess it was that building fear that there's something very wrong.
-And in that building unease you just try and reason it you try and make it right I guess
+It was me sort of coming to terms with the fact that she wasn't there, that she had never been there, and I guess it was that building fear that there's something very wrong, and in that building unease, you just try and reason it, you try and make it right, I guess.

-the way I guess I dealt with that was to call out to the house and find that degree of safety security because I mean this is something completely unexplainable you have no clue what's happened And you don't know if there's something in the house that might be dangerous to you or whatnot.
+The way I guess I dealt with that was to call out to the house and find that degree of safety, security.
+Because, I mean, this is something completely unexplainable.

 After the fact, I felt so uneasy.
 It felt like there was something wrong in the house,

-but nothing happened after the fact.
+nothing happened after the fact.
 I even tried like

 calling out around the house saying, hey, if there's any spirits or any doppelgangers in the house, just know that you're welcome here.
 I don't mean you any trouble, but this is my house.